-Anne De Paula Flaunts Underboob Wearing Skimpy Snakeskin Bikini In The Dominican Republic
+Anne De Paula Flaunts Underboob Wearing Skimpy Snakeskin-Print Bikini In The Dominican Republic

 The reptilian design of the suit matched perfectly with the wild, tropical environment.

-Anna stood on an expanse of pristine beach surrounded by a backdrop of lush green palm trees.
-The vibrant background was photographed to be intentionally hazy, pulling all of the focus to Anna’s stunning features and incredible physique.
+Anne stood on an expanse of pristine beach surrounded by a backdrop of lush green palm trees.
+The vibrant background was photographed to be intentionally hazy, pulling all of the focus to Anne’s stunning features and incredible physique.

 She was captured striking a sultry pin-up pose.
 She faced the camera slightly angled to one side, displaying her long, lean torso and toned abs.
 She arched her left shoulder and rested her open palm against her hip, fingers outstretched across her flat belly.

-Anna’s reached up with her right hand and tousled her long, mahogany tresses, which were swept to one side and cascaded over her shoulder halfway down her back.
+Anne reached up with her right hand and tousled her long, mahogany tresses, which were swept to one side and cascaded over her shoulder halfway down her back.
 Curls illuminated by the sunlight appeared to blow in the ocean breeze.

 Anne’s dedicated Instagram followers were quick to express their adoration for the brunette bombshell.
 Many used combinations of various affectionate and complimentary emoji, and some chose to also put their feelings into words.